lynnlangit/aws-for-bioinformatics/2_Virtual_Machines_&_Docker_Containers/3_Use_Terra.bio_Notebooks.md

 - USE preconfigured, best-practice Terra notebooks using bioinformatics tools (GATK, Hail...) --OR--
 - IMPORT and run your own notebooks in your Terra workspace
 - CONFIGURE Terra Notebook instances as needed - use the blue gear in the upper right of the Terra Notebook configuration interface to set the amount of CPU, RAM...
-- USE GCP services in your analysis with Terra Notebook interface.
+- USE AWS services in your analysis with Terra Notebook interface.
 Common services include Cloud Storage, BigQuery and others.

 ### How to do this

 See screenshots below for general flow of working with Terra.
 - **LOGIN & SETUP** ->
   - NAVIGATE to [Terra.bio](https://terra.bio/) --> 'Try Terra' and authenticate with your email
-   - USE $300 USD in GCP credit when you first try out Terra
+   - USE $300 USD in AWS credit when you first try out Terra
    - CREATE a Terra workspace to hold your notebooks
 - **REFERENCE DATA** ->
   - REFERENCE public genomic datasets (Terra Library -> Data)